OutSystems/docs-howtos/src/development/reactiveapp-migration-guide/ref-frontend-ui-flows.md

 ## Flow exception handler { #flow-exception-handler }

 The **OnException** handlers are on the client side.
-For the server-side errors, you need to use the exception handlers on the Serven Action flows if you want to handle the exception server-side.
+For the server-side errors, you need to use the exception handlers on the Server Action flows if you want to handle the exception server-side.
 If you don't mind having exceptions bubbling up to the client side, then you can handle them either on the client-side Action that called the Server Action or on the **OnException** handler on the UI Flow.

 Refer to the [HandleExceptions](https://success.outsystems.com/Documentation/11/Developing_an_Application/Implement_Application_Logic/Handle_Exceptions) documentation for more information.